Julia

 Background

 Fostering healthy relationships with the natural world is core to my life beyond academia and activism.
 I grew up privileged to always live nearby to water, mountains, and forests, and to always have family and mentors who valued enjoying and caring for these spaces.
 I am an avid runner, gardener, hiker, backpacker, and camper and I am lucky to have access to these ways of connecting with the world around me.
 In my work, I am motivated by a desire to shift our society's relationships to the environment from extractive practices to more sustainable relationships built upon care and reciprocity.
-I am also driven by the fear, grief, and anger that accompanies watching the effects of climate change destroy places I love, and the lives of millions of people.
-I maintain hope through a vision of a more environmentally and socially just future for all people, and through the knowledge that this vision is shared by so many who are willing to study, work, and fight to build that future.
+I maintain hope through a vision of a more environmentally and socially just future for all people, and through the knowledge that this vision is shared by so many who are working to build that future.